Akshay090/colab-cli/README.md

 commands will not work

 * Open local ipynb file in google colab for first time
-> Note: It opens the copy of filein gdrive from second time onwards.
+> Note: It opens the copy of file in gdrive from second time onwards.
 ```sh
 colab-cli open-nb lesson1-pets.ipynb
 ```